double <- function(x) x * 25 Your first function

 The seL4 microkernel (used in military helicopters and autonomous vehicles) has a machine-checked proof that certain classes of errors in its code cannot occur, for any input.
 Not “we haven’t found a bug yet”: a mathematical guarantee, verified by a computer.
 The CompCert C compiler has a similar proof that it will never miscompile your code.
 Both proofs were written as programs in Coq.
 Traditional testing covers a finite set of inputs; a proof by induction, because it operates on the structure of the program rather than on specific values, covers all of them.

-R doesn’t enforce this connection the way Coq or Lean do.
-But the structure is there underneath.
-Every recursive function you write in R, with its base case and its inductive step, carries the same structure as a mathematical proof by induction.
+R does not enforce this connection the way Coq or Lean do.
+But the structure is there underneath, in every recursive function you write, with its base case and its inductive step, carrying the same shape as a proof that holds for all natural numbers.
+You have been writing proofs this whole chapter.
+You just did not need to call them that.